-Junior hourly rate is based on a percentage of the appropriate adult rate in accordance with clause 18.4-NOTE 3: Provisions for calculating rates for casual employees are at clause 11-Casual employment.

-B.7.1 Junior rates.
-Adult rates apply from 21 years of age in accordance with clause 18.1 (Minimum rates).
+B.7.1 Junior hourly rate is based on a percentage of the appropriate adult rate in accordance with clause 18.4-Junior rates.
+Adult rates apply from 21 years of age in accordance with clause 18.1-Adult rates.